 - Agents will be able to handle a range of media sessions concurrently.
 For example, they could be dealing with say three chats and could be asked at the same moment to handle an inbound call.

-- Contact centers will automatically load balance across all campaigns, no matter what the media type: in other words, blending across all channels.
+- Contact centers will automatically load balance across all campaigns, no matter what the media channel: in other words, blending across all channels.
 What does the supervisor do?
 They set SLAs and let the software do the rest.

 Sounds easy?
 It is not, and it’s a world away from simple omnichannel.